Waverly Station Renewal, United Kingdom

 Design and construction

-The roof of Waverly Station was extended and rebuilt in 1900.
+The roof of Waverley Station was extended and rebuilt in 1900.
 Designed by Blyth and Westland, the extended roof measured 375ft x 1,240ft.

 The 2008 infrastructure upgrade included construction of two new longer platforms, track remodelling and a new bay platform at Haymarket Station for additional train services.
 New signals were installed to accommodate four additional trains to pass through the station every hour.
 Platform 5 was reintroduced and extra platform space was created for long commuter trains.

-The contract for station steps refurbishment has been awarded to Morgan Sindall and is worth £7m.
-The project is currently under construction will feature two sets of covered escalators and lifts.
-The covered escalators will provide access to Princes Mall Shopping Centre.
+The £7m contract for the station step refurbishment was awarded to Morgan Sindall.
+The project features two sets of covered escalators and lifts.
+The escalators provide access to Princes Mall Shopping Centre.

-The two lifts will be made of glass and will be able to accommodate 16 people at a time.
-These lifts will provide step-free access to all the platforms via a mezzanine bridge.
-A glass and steel canopy will also be placed over the refurbished steps.
+The two glass lifts accommodate 16 people at a time.
+These lifts provide step-free access to all the platforms via a mezzanine bridge.
+A glass and steel canopy was also placed over the refurbished steps.

 Services